ricdikulous/imx-unity-game-lessons/lessons/04-retrieve-player-data-and-logout/README.md

 Before you begin, make sure you have already created the functionality to log a player in with Immutable Passport.
 If you haven't already, you can achieve this in our previous lesson for [logging in the player here](../03-log-the-player-in/README.md).

+## Locate or create the LoadoutState Script

+To start, find the LoadoutState script in your Unity project.
+In our Trash Dash project you can follow these steps to locate it:

+- Navigate to your Unity project's `Assets` folder.
+- Inside `Assets`, open the `Scripts` folder.
+- Look for the `GameManager` folder and locate the `Loadout` script

 ## Updating the LoadoutState Script

 The `LoadoutState` script is responsible for what gets displayed on the main menu of the game.
 We will update this script so that it shows the player's email and expose a public function to log the player out.